The Build Up…

 Let me tell you why and why I want to do it all over again…

 From the very beginning my art work has been about people, celebrating life and capturing emotion.
 Be that a painting, a photograph or a sketch I just love expression, the lines, the stories.
 For the majority of women, the moment their child enters the world is up there as the best day of their life.
 The moment you see the little life you have been growing for the first time, that first connection, the first skin to skin, the first kiss why would I not want to capture that?

 Birth is so incredibly beautiful, it is where our stories begin and where love explodes.
 Your stories and love make me burst with excitement and fill me with such satisfaction.
 To be able to give a family these memories to cherish and help you to digest and understand your story makes me incredibly happy.

 This little man has inspired me and opened my eyes to a whole new world.
-In December 2019 I will be starting a Doula course and cannot wait to be able to learn more and experience more births over the years.
+In the coming years I plan to complete a Doula course and cannot wait to be able to learn more and experience more births over the years.